Cirque du Freak (manga): Publication

 The Saga of Darren Shan has been licensed for release in the United Kingdom by HarperCollins under their HarperCollin's Children's Books imprint.
 HarperCollins released the first volume on May 28, 2009, with the series entitled as The Saga of Darren Shan.
-The Saga of Darren Shan was also licensed and released in France by Pika Édition and in Taiwan by Sharp Point Press.
+The Saga of Darren Shan was also licensed in France by Pika Édition and in Taiwan by Sharp Point Press.

 Reception

 The first volume of The Saga of Darren Shan was listed on the American Library Association's "2010 Great Graphic Novels for Teens", a list compiling graphic novels that "meet the criteria of both good quality literature and appealing reading for teens".

 The Saga of Darren Shan has received relatively positive reviews from Western critics.
 The Saga of Darren Shan was listed by GraphicNovelReporter as a top pick in graphic novels for the summer of 2009.
 In GraphicNovelReporter's John Hogan's review for the first volume, Arai's art was praised, with Hogan noting that he did "a superb job of creating a manga that feels like a healthy mix of styles, both American and Japanese."
 Writing for School Library Journal, Snow Wildsmith reviewed the first volume positively, noting the emotion and introspection present in it, but commented that though its "strong and holds together well", it "felt like it was just set up for the later volumes."